2024 Wisconsin State Assembly election: Gerrymandering

 In the 2010 elections, Republicans won significant majorities in both houses of the Legislature and the governorship.
 Republicans used their majorities to pass a radical redistricting plan after the 2010 census which substantially shifted the partisan bias of the state legislative maps.
 The map itself was the product of a Republican project known as REDMAP, created to maximize the partisan bias of redistricting by utilizing new statistical and mapping software.
-In the end, the maps were used for the 2012 elections, which saw Democrats win 52% of the statewide vote in the Assembly.
-Despite this, Democrats only won 39% of the seats in the chamber going into the 2013-2015 session.
+The maps were first used in the 2012 elections, which saw Democrats win 52% of the statewide vote in the Assembly, but they only won 39% of its seats going into the 2013–2015 session.
 This disproportionality would only grow with future elections, with Republicans consistently winning a large majority of seats while the statewide vote would remain relatively close.

 During the 105th Wisconsin Legislature (2021–2023), Wisconsin was again under divided government.
 The Wisconsin Supreme Court re-asserted a role in arbitrating redistricting disputes for the first time in 60 years.
 The conservative 4–3 majority on the Court chose to take original jurisdiction over the redistricting case at the urging of state Republican leadership, breaking from prior precedent of deference to federal courts.

 The Wisconsin Supreme Court ruled in November 2021, in a 4–3 decision on ideological lines, that the standard they would use to draw new maps would be to seek the "least changes" to the existing maps necessary to comply with the new census data.
 The standard conferred significant partisan advantage to the Republican Party in this map-making process due to the 2011 map's existing partisan tilt.
-After initially adopting Democratic governor Tony Evers' "least change" proposal, the United States Supreme Court tossed the decision, and the Wisconsin Supreme Court adopted the Republican "least change" proposal.
+After initially adopting Democratic governor Tony Evers' "least change" proposal, the United States Supreme Court tossed the decision, and the Wisconsin Supreme Court adopted the Republican "least change" proposal, instead.